University High School (Irvine, California): Academic teams

-University High School is also home to the largest and one of the most distinguished Junior Classical Leagues in the nation and an noteworthy chapter of the Junior State of America.
+University High School is also home to the largest and one of the most distinguished Junior Classical Leagues in the nation and a noteworthy chapter of the Junior State of America.
 Furthermore, University High has sent a team to the International Space Settlement Design Competition (ISSDC) for five consecutive years and has won the national competition in several divisions of the National History Day contest.
 University is also home to one of the most successful Mock Trial programs in Orange County, having won three of the last five county championships.
 University High School also has numerous students named semi-finalists for the United States Physics, Math, Biology, and Chemistry Olympiads.
-The school's Science Bowl team also placed 4th nationally in 2013 and will be returning to nationals for the 2014 competition.
+The school's Science Bowl team also advanced to the national competition in 2013, 2014, 2018 through 2021, and 2023, placing 4th nationally in 2013 and 2nd in 2023.
 University has also had Intel Science Talent Search finalists and semi-finalists, Siemens Competition semi-finalists, and categorical winners at ISEF.
+University High has also had many students participate in the Irvine CubeSat Stem Program, as part of the NASA ELaNa program where they were able to contribute to building and launching multiple nanosatellites.
+Students who were similarly interested in aerospace engineering also participated in University High's Rocketry Club.
+Students participated in TARC (The American Rocketry Challenge), by building and launching model rockets.